 As well as being in tech, I’ve spent a small amount of professional time as a teacher / lecturer.
 I’ve taught at the FE college level (arboriculture and woodland management) and university level teaching “front-end-design” things” (HTML/CSS, typography).
 I also spent some time doing technical training workshops (Python / Django and basic command prompt usage) in a freelance and employed capacity for Mozilla way, way back in 2010.
 There was a time I thought my teaching qualifications meant I was going to become a teacher.
 That didn’t happen.
 I ended up, and happily so, back in tech.
 I came to the conclusion that if I really wanted to help people learn, I had to get as far away from education as possible.
 That’s a topic for another day.

 Teaching isn’t about giving a presentation and asking “any questions?”.
 Learning isn’t about having a question lined up for the obligatory “questions?” at the end of a presentation.
 Teaching and learning is a journey that is just as much an emotional pursuit as it is an intellectual pursuit.
 Many people expect the second, but not the first.
-Learning changes you.
-After all, the version of you after learning now has an expanded world model.
-Even the least self-aware person doesn’t alter their personality based on the acquisition of a knowledge or skill.
+Learning changes you because once a new thing has been learned, you now have an expanded world model.

 Blooms Taxonomy

-I’ve avoided the usual pyramid form because whilst it’s a useful way to get an idea of the framework, I think it creates this notion that learning is linear, predictable and fun.
+I’ve avoided the usual pyramid form because whilst it’s a useful way to get an idea of the framework, I think it creates this notion that learning is linear and predictable like time.
+It isn’t.

 Learning

 I wrote about why learning isn’t linear on my more woodland focused publication a few years ago.
-Neither is learning predictable.
-Some days you can, some days you can’t.
+Some days you can learn, some days you can’t.
 Maybe your cat injured itself, you got less sleep and whatever retention you had was lost to distraction and tiredness.
 You have to remember that you are effectively upgrading your firmware when you learn.
 Increasingly as you age, the upgrades are harder and resisted more.
 The body and mind love to defend against energy expenditure and change.

 Learning also isn’t always fun.
 We all remember the dopamine hits when the penny drops on a concept you worked hard to understand.
 We often don’t remember the bits where we doubt ourselves and spiral into doom.
 The doom spiral is something I am acutely familiar with.
 I find my way out of doom spirals by sketching, doodling and drawing them.
 This was a particularly dark one from 2023.